Vincent-the-gamer/vitefest/README.md

 # create a project including popup, options.
 vitefest-cli create lite

-# you can customize your project-name while creating.
+# you can customize your project name using "--name",
+# or a default name if you don't give one.
 vitefest-cli create normal --name my-project
 ```